 - Add a New Account and Patient For Tracking Payments

-- Use the Patient Editor (notjane) to create a patient.
+- Create a new patient record.
 First name: PCC Insurance, Last name: Cap Clearing.

 - Add the insurance “PCC Insurance Cap Clearing” to the patient’s policies.

-- Use the Family Editor (fame) to create a new parent account.
+- Create a new account record.
 First name: PCC Insurance, Last name: Cap Clearing.

 - Link the new patient to the new account.